Clara Mannheimer

 Clara Johanna Mannheimer (born 13 September 1968 in Örgryte, Sweden) is a Swedish journalist, who is a producer and project manager at SVT Kultur & Samhälle where she works on the TV program Kobra.

 Mannheimer has a magister professional degree from Uppsala University and has studied at journalist university college.
 She has been a society reporter in the TV program Elbyl and editor-in-chief for Nöjesguiden.
 She has presented programs in Sveriges Radio, among them Sommar on 8 August 1996.

+She is known as the creator and writer of the TV programme Flocken (2019), as well as producing the TV programmes Streams (2020), Hallberg (2021) and Herr Talman (2022).

+In 2023, she became the program commissioner for culture and events at SVT.

+Family

 She is daughter to the lawyer Jon Mannheimer and cousin to radio presenter Anna Mannheimer.